To help you get rid of this message, this article provides you with various measures for troubleshooting.

-Dark green means your browser’s capability at running WebGL is fine, a shape of green usually means that you should be good to go
+Note: Dark green means your browser’s capability at running WebGL is fine, a shape of green usually means that you should be good to go.

 You should see an animation of a rotating cube, which looks like the following:

-5. Check if your graphics card is one of the blacklists that exist for different
+If restarting did not help, check if your graphics card is one of the blacklists that exist for different configurations:

-Please note that this can lead to unexpected behaviour and might even create damage.
+Please note that this can lead to unexpected behavior and might even create damage.
 Do so only at your own risk.
 We cannot be held responsible for any possible consequences in this context.